AhmedHusseinElsayed19/Positioning-Error-of-6-DOFs-Goniometer/README.md

-- The fundamental objective of this research endeavor is to meticulously orchestrate the repositioning of a camera by leveraging an absolute arm, thereby ensuring precise localization of the camera within the global coordinate system.
-- This endeavor is prompted by the observation of an inherent and consequential error arising during the translation of input commands into actual camera movements.
-To meticulously address this pivotal issue, a sophisticated MATLAB-based approach rooted in serial kinematics is meticulously employed to estimate and rectify the positioning error.
-- This multi-faceted pursuit encompasses the development, implementation, and rigorous testing of sophisticated algorithms, harnessing real-time data acquired through a goniometer.
-- The culminating validation process is meticulously intertwined with the execution of a comprehensive measurement setup, ensuring the reliability and accuracy of the experimental outcomes.
+# 🎯 Camera Repositioning with Absolute Arm Using Serial Kinematics

+## 📌 Objective
+Precisely reposition a camera using an **absolute arm**, ensuring accurate localization within a global coordinate system.
+The goal is to correct errors caused by discrepancies between input commands and actual camera movement.

+## 🔍 Problem Statement
+A significant error arises during the translation of command inputs into real camera positions.
+This project aims to identify, model, and correct this positioning error.

+## 🧠 Approach
+- **Kinematic Modeling in MATLAB**: Utilized serial kinematics to analyze and rectify positioning inaccuracies.
+- **Error Correction Algorithms**: Developed to correct deviations using real-time data.
+- **Sensor Integration**: Employed a goniometer for precise angle measurements.
+- **Experimental Validation**: Constructed a custom measurement setup to validate the results.

+## 🧪 Outcome
+- Improved reliability and precision of the camera positioning.
+- Demonstrated accurate serial kinematics-based error correction using MATLAB.
+- Validated the workflow through experimental trials.